 You do not need to be a Google Ads expert to get value from this.
 The setup is a one-time configuration.
 After that, keyword-level call data appears in your dashboard alongside your regular spend and click metrics.

-If you spend more than $1,000 a month on Google Ads and you cannot currently say which keywords are generating your phone calls, this is the single highest-leverage thing you can fix.
-Everything else — landing page optimisation, ad copy testing, bid adjustments — is working with one hand tied behind your back without it.
+If you spend more than $1,000 a month on Google Ads and you cannot currently say which keywords are generating your phone calls, this is the single most effective thing you can fix.
+Everything else (landing page optimisation, ad copy testing, bid adjustments) is working with one hand tied behind your back without it.

 Book a free call audit.
-Albert will look at your current Google Ads setup and show you what keyword-level call attribution would look like for your specific account — where the gaps are, which keywords are likely wasting budget, and what fixing it would take.
+The Gibson team will look at your current Google Ads setup and show you what keyword-level call attribution would look like for your specific account: where the gaps are, which keywords are likely wasting budget, and what fixing it would take.
 No obligation.

 Frequently asked questions